apache/apex-core/docs/application_packages.md

 5. “resources” contains any other files

-## Examining and Launching Application Packages Through Apex CLI
+## Examining and Launching Application Packages Through CLI

 If you are working with Application Packages in the local filesystem, you can use the Apex Command Line Interface (dtcli).